ggerganov/llama.cpp/README.md

 - Apple silicon first-class citizen - optimized via ARM NEON, Accelerate and Metal frameworks
 - AVX, AVX2 and AVX512 support for x86 architectures
 - Mixed F16 / F32 precision
-- 4-bit, 5-bit and 8-bit integer quantization support
+- 2-bit, 3-bit, 4-bit, 5-bit, 6-bit and 8-bit integer quantization support
-- Supports OpenBLAS/Apple BLAS/ARM Performance Lib/ATLAS/BLIS/Intel MKL/NVHPC/ACML/SCSL/SGIMATH and [more](https://cmake.org/cmake/help/latest/module/FindBLAS.html#blas-lapack-vendors) in BLAS
-- cuBLAS and CLBlast support
+- CUDA, Metal and OpenCL GPU backend support

 The original implementation of `llama.cpp` was [hacked in an evening](https://github.com/ggerganov/llama.cpp/issues/33#issuecomment-1465108022).
 Since then, the project has improved significantly thanks to many contributions.
-This project is for educational purposes and serves as the main playground for developing new features for the [ggml](https://github.com/ggerganov/ggml) library.
+This project is mainly for educational purposes and serves as the main playground for developing new features for the [ggml](https://github.com/ggerganov/ggml) library.

 **Supported platforms:**